Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![9](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/cbc3a167-f442-4c44-9bb2-5770654c0b53)

-Based on the correlation heatmap, it is clear that there is a strong correlation between variables such as 'INCOME' and 'LIMIT', as well as 'B(n)' and 'BALANCE'
+Based on the correlation heatmap, it is clear that there is a strong correlation between variables such as 'INCOME' and 'LIMIT', as well as 'B(n)' and 'BALANCE'.

 #### Boxplot
 ```